The Threes Environment. Exploring Relationships with Peers, Adults and the Environment

 PLAY: Three year olds begin to play cooperatively, playing with others in the same game or activity.
 They often exhibit the give and take of play, including sharing of objects as well as ideas.
 Sustained building, imaginary play or outdoor games are part of a three-year-old’s development.

-MOTOR: Three-year-olds exhibit increased are-hand coordination such as throwing, catching, kicking, bouncing balls or riding a tricycle.
+MOTOR: Three-year-olds exhibit increased eye-hand coordination such as throwing, catching, kicking, bouncing balls or riding a tricycle.
 Physical activities are more complex and often include increased balance and awareness of body in space.
 Fine motor skills are more refined.
 Children begin to cut, pour, manipulate clay and play dough, and build with smaller materials and objects.

 LANGUAGE AND LITERACY: Three year-olds use more complex sentence structure and their expressive language includes varied vocabulary and rhyming.
 They use sentences and tell stories that have a beginning, middle and end.
 They converse with adults and peers.
 Curiosity and the need to investigate and explore drive three-year-olds to ask questions.
 Children this age love books and stories.
 They ask questions about the story, make predictions, retell stories or parts of them and exhibit an awareness of sounds.
 Pre-reading skills emerge, and rudimentary writing begins to represent thoughts and ideas.